pc2/HPCC_FPGA/FFT/README.md

 For more information on available input parameters run

-    $./FFT_intel -h
+    ./FFT_intel -h

     Implementation of the FFT benchmark proposed in the HPCC benchmark suite for FPGA.
-    Version: 1.2
+    Version: 1.4
     Usage:
       ./FFT_intel [OPTION...]

       -f, --file arg          Kernel file name
       -n, arg                 Number of repetitions (default: 10) -i,                     Use memory Interleaving
           --skip-validation   Skip the validation of the output data.
 This will speed up execution and helps when working with special data types.
           --device arg        Index of the device that has to be used.
-If not given you will be asked which device to use if there are multiple devices available. (default: -1)
+If not given you will be asked which device to use if there are multiple devices available. (default: 0)
           --platform arg      Index of the platform that has to be used.
-If not given you will be asked which platform to use if there are multiple platforms available. (default: -1)
+If not given you will be asked which platform to use if there are multiple platforms available. (default: 0) --platform_str arg  Name of the platform that has to be used (default:
+                              )
+      -r, arg                 Number of used kernel replications (default: 1) --dump-json arg     dump benchmark configuration and results to this file in json format (default: )
+          --test              Only test given configuration and skip execution and validation
       -h, --help              Print this help
       -b, arg                 Number of batched FFT calculations (iterations) (default: 100)
-            --inverse          If set, the inverse FFT is calculated instead -r, arg                Number of kernel replications used for calculation (default: 1)
+          --inverse           If set, the inverse FFT is calculated instead

 To execute the unit and integration tests run